 - How much revenue does the website generate?

-- How consistent are the earnings (e.g. are there spikes and dips?
-Are earnings seasonal?
-For instance, some websites, like a lingerie store, can experience earning spikes during the period leading up to valentine’s Day) or a subscription coffee service might see a spike around the Christmas holidays.
+- How consistent are the earnings?
+Look for patterns such as spikes, dips, and seasonality.
+For instance, some websites, like a lingerie store, can experience spikes in the period leading up to Valentine’s Day, while a subscription coffee service might see a spike around the Christmas holidays.

 - Does the website have upside potential?
-In other words, can you identify ways for maximizing traffic, expanding revenue sources, and improving existing graphic design and content?
+In other words, can you identify ways to maximize traffic, expand revenue sources, and improve existing graphic design and content?

 4. Do Your Due Diligence